-6.3 Building heights and massing

-(2) Development consent must not be granted for the erection of a building on land to which this Division applies if-

-- (a) the development would result in a net increase in overshadowing between 12 pm and 2 pm from the March equinox to the September equinox (inclusive) on land to which this Division applies that is within Zone RE1 Public Recreation or that is identified as "Special Area" on the North Sydney Centre Map, or - (b) the development would result in a net increase in overshadowing between 10 am and 2 pm from the March equinox to the September equinox (inclusive) of the Don Bank Museum, or - (c) the site area of the development is less than 1,000 square metres and any building resulting from the development would have a building height greater than 45 metres. - (3) The consent authority may grant development consent to development on land in the North Sydney Centre that would exceed the maximum height of buildings shown for the land on the Height of Buildings Map if the consent authority is satisfied that any increase in overshadowing between 9 am and 3 pm from the March equinox to the September equinox (inclusive) will not result in any private open space, or window to a habitable room, located outside the North Sydney Centre receiving- - (a) if it received 2 hours or more of direct sunlight immediately before the commencement of North Sydney Local Environmental Plan 2013 (Amendment No 23)-less than 2 hours of direct sunlight, or - (b) if it received less than 2 hours of direct sunlight immediately before the commencement of North Sydney Local
+6.3 Building heights and massing Compliance (2) Development consent must not be granted for the erection of a building on land to which this Division applies if- (a) the development would result in a net increase in overshadowing between 12 pm and 2 pm from the March equinox to the September equinox (inclusive) on land to which this Division applies that is within Zone RE1 Public Recreation or that is identified as "Special Area" on the North Sydney Centre Map, or (b) the development would result in a net increase in overshadowing between 10 am and 2 pm from the March equinox to the September equinox (inclusive) of the Don Bank Museum, or (c) the site area of the development is less than 1,000 square (a) The proposed development will result in minimal additional overshadowing to the Berry Street (West) Special Area during the March and September equinoxes.
+However, the creation of a new mapped "special area" will allow for additional solar access and result in the proposal not offending clause 6.3. (b) The proposed development does not generate any additional shadowing to the Don Bank Special Area. (c) The subject site has an area of 1.201 area which avagade the metres and any building resulting from the development would have a building height greater than 45 metres.
+1,391 sqm, which exceeds the minimum area requirement.
+(3) The consent authority may grant development consent to development on land in the North Sydney Centre that would exceed the maximum height of buildings shown for the land on the Height of Buildings Map if the consent authority is satisfied that any increase in overshadowing between 9 am and 3 pm from the March equinox to the September equinox (inclusive) will not result in any private open space, or window to a habitable room, located outside the North Sydney Centre The proposed development does not result in additional overshadowing between 9 am and 3 pm from the March equinox to the September equinox (inclusive) to any private open space, or window to a habitable room, located outside the North Sydney Centre. receiving- (a) if it received 2 hours or more of direct sunlight immediately before the commencement of North Sydney Local Environmental Plan 2013 (Amendment No 23)-less than 2 hours of direct sunlight, or Accordingly, the development proposal would not offend this clause.
+However, for abundant caution, this PP, proposes to amend the maximum building height to RL 172 at the request of Council.